CARiSMA-Tool/carisma-tool/documentation/installation.md

 ## CARiSMA
 Next, you are ready to install the CARiSMA tool.
-You can find the latest ver- sion here : https://github.com/CARiSMA-Tool/carisma-tool .
+You can find the latest version here : https://github.com/CARiSMA-Tool/carisma-tool .
 Otherwise, you can also use the update site for the latest version: https://rgse.uni-koblenz.de/carisma/updatesite/ .
 To install CARiSMA, you need to follow the steps 1 - 4 from the Papyrus installation.
 Afterwards, you do the following:
 1. Paste the update site into the *Location* field and name it.